 Keep tab on your daily activity

-It’s important to keep track of your daily activity; checking the website at least once a day would be advisable.
+It’s important to keep track of your daily activity; scanning a website for virus at least once a day would be advisable.
 It’s always good to get your website done by a company that provides development as well as monitoring-related services.
 It’s also good to have one IT department employee in charge of the monitoring activities.
 That could help keep track of all activities and detect if there are spam messages and comments coming in.
 It also needs to be found out if there is anything outdated with the site.
 Such things could invite cyber attacks.

 Install updates regularly